isomerpages/moe-teckgheepri/_active-and-healthy-living/Co Curricular Activities/Performing Arts.md

 | **Self-discipline** | Players will be self-disciplined to come for practices punctually and to take ownership of their learning by practising at home. |
 |

-**Teachers in charge:** Mdm Lynn Yeo (I/C) , Ms June Tan, Mdm Rumaizah
+**Teachers in charge:** Mdm Lynn Yeo (I/C) , Ms June Tan, Mdm Rumaizah&nbsp;

 **Commitment Level:** Students will undergo an audition to be selected and grouped in the singing section.
 Students are expected to come regularly, every Monday 2.00pm to 4.00pm.

 **Training Frequency (Day and Time):** Every Monday, 2.00pm – 4.00pm

 **Performances and Past Achievements**<br>
-The school choir has participated in various external celebrations and events such as the Teck Ghee CC National Day Observance Ceremony, Racial Harmony Day at Teck Ghee CC, Ensemble Series at Singapore Conference Hall, Crime Prevention Campaign.
+The school choir has participated in various external celebrations and events such as the Teck Ghee CC National Day Observance Ceremony, Racial Harmony Day at Teck Ghee CC, Ensemble Series at Singapore Conference Hall, Crime Prevention Campaign.&nbsp;&nbsp;

 In 2019, students performed for the Teck Ghee Passion Arts Festival in Bishan Park.
 They had the opportunity to perform for our residents and Prime Minister, Mr Lee Hsien Loong.
-It was a memorable event for our choir members.
+It was a memorable event for our choir members.&nbsp; &nbsp;

 **Vocal Productions**<br>
 Some choir members were also involved in the vocal production and presentation for the Green Carpet Award theme song by National Geographic, commemorating "50 years of Greening Singapore".
 They also had the opportunity to participate in the recording of the Lee Kuan Yew Project Sing-A-Kids for Bilingualism and the Sanden theme song for the Sanden 40th Anniversary Dinner.